 But the typical modern diet is largely missing the omega-3s your brain needs.

-Ironically, many so-called “health foods” actually contribute to omega-3 deficiency.
+And, ironically, many “health foods” actually contribute to omega-3 deficiency.

-There’s evidence that low levels of omega-3s are an underlying cause for the significant increase in depression and mood disorders over the past 50 years.
+There’s solid evidence that low levels of omega-3 fats are an underlying cause of the significant increase in depression and mood disorders over the past 50 years.

-It’s hard to get enough omega-3s from diet alone, but fish oil supplements can be the answer.
+It’s hard to get enough omega-3s from diet alone, but supplementing with fish oil can be the answer.